 EDITOR RATING: 4.4/5

-The above ground pool ones have customizable sizes so when you are taking a look on Amazon just know that you can change the desired size with a click of a button.
-All of the different types of Robelle covers have a ton of size options so they'll definitely have a cover for your pool.
+This above ground pools cover has customizable sizes so when you are taking a look on Amazon just know that you can change the desired size with a click of a button.
+All of the different types of pool cover units from Robelle have a ton of size options so they'll definitely have a cover for your pool.

-Setting up Robelle swimming pool covers is pretty easy.
+Setting up Robelle swimming pool covers is pretty easy for home pool owners.
 Unlike other covers, they come with winches and a cable to hold your cover down.
 Using them both is important so that the wind won't blow it off and it'll keep your cover nice and tight.
-This makes the Robelle covers as some of the best pool safety covers.
+This makes the Robelle covers as some of the best pool safety cover units.

 Personally, I found that the cover size was good with a several feet of overhang so it makes it nice and easy to secure.
 However, some people seem to complain that there isn't enough and I'm not sure why.
 Pool covers are bought according to size so the overhang should all be the same with a difference of only a couple of inches so I'm assuming it's probably because they expect more overhang.